joonassandell/rebirth-wordpress-project/README.md

 </IfModule>
 # END WordPress
 ```

-4. Change all strings with `127.0.0.1:8000` to `127.0.0.1` and change `ports: 8000:80` to `ports: 80:80` in `docker-compose.yml`.
-E.g. make sure you [_don't_ have port in the dev url](https://wordpress.org/support/article/before-you-create-a-network/#restrictions).
+9. Change `define('WP_SITEURL', getenv('DEVELOPMENT_URL') . '/wp');` -> `define('WP_SITEURL', getenv('DEVELOPMENT_URL'));` in in `wp-config.php` & `wp-config.example.php` to prevent confusion.
+10. Activate plugins you had to deactivate in step 6.
+11. At this time, in path-based installs you cannot remove the `/blog` slug without manual configuration to the network options in a non-obvious place.
+Make sure your permalinks are set as wanted with custom structure (e.g. `/articles/%postname%`) or you can [remove the `/blog`](https://isabelcastillo.com/remove-blog-slug-multisite) which is not recommended.

-5. Update your database dump once you have created network and added sub blogs with `$ make db-commit`.
-Remember commit all your changes.
+12. Update your database dump once you have created network and added sub blogs with `$ make db-commit`.
+Remember to commit all your changes.

 ### In production my WordPress home is located in a subdir (e.g. https://{{production-url}}/myhome).
 How to make it work?